Linda Carter: Storylines

-Linda returns at Tina's funeral where she finds out that Mick and Janine are in a relationship.
+Linda returns at Tina's funeral, following her murder by Gray Atkins (Toby-Alexander Smith), where she finds out that Mick and Janine are in a relationship.
 Linda returns to the Queen Vic where she argues and fights with Janine.
 After Janine scams Nancy and Zack out of £50,000 to give to Linda in an attempt for her to leave Walford, Linda invests the money in the 'Fox and Hair' salon, unaware that the money that Janine gave her was from scammed from Nancy and Zack who wanted to buy a restaurant.
 Linda is later involved in a car crash with Janine and Annie after she and Janine argue over Mick.
 Janine moves an unconscious Linda into the driver seat to make it look like Linda was driving under the influence.
 Linda falls into a coma for the next few days and once she awakens, is disowned by her family who are unaware of Janine's actions.
 Linda loses custody of Annie as a result of Jada Lennox (Kelsey Calladine-Smith) setting her up after being forced by Janine but eventually, Linda gets Annie back.
 As Mick and Janine's relationship leads them both to being engaged, Linda learns that they are both having a baby and she accepts that her and Mick's time together is over and finds it difficult to move on.
 After having some doubts, Linda encourages Mick to marry Janine for the sake of his and Janine's unborn baby.
 Mick later marries Janine after taking Linda's advice.
 Linda later rekindles her relationship with Mick and they agree to try again following the revelation that Janine manipulated Mick and that she was responsible for the crash.
 As Janine attempts to escape to evade justice, Linda and Mick follow Janine to Dover.
 Linda phones the police on Janine but as she tries to escape after hurting Mick, Linda gets into the car and it crashes into the sea where Linda pleads to Mick to save Janine and their unborn baby.
 After saving Janine, Mick rushes back into the sea to save Linda, unaware that she managed to escape the car.
 Linda is heartbroken and distraught as Mick becomes lost at sea and is presumed dead.
 This results in Linda leaving Walford to meet up with her children to tell them what happened to Mick.